Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Theory of stable community structure

-The vector $\bm{q}_\mathrm{c},\bm{q}_\mathrm{v}$ in the above equation are
+The vector $\bm{q}_\mathrm{c},\bm{q}_\mathrm{v}$ in the above equation are,

-and these represent the percentage of time spent in each mesh by citizens and visitors, respectively. $M_\mathrm{c}, M_\mathrm{v}$ are numbers of meshes where citizens and visitors move, respectively.
-These are calculated by examining the time spent in each mesh by citizens and visitors from the mobility data.
+These represent the fractions of time spent in each mesh by citizens and visitors, respectively. $M_c$ and $M_v$ are the numbers of meshes where citizens and visitors stay at least once, respectively.
+They were calculated from the mobility data.
+Matrices $\bm{\Phi}_\mathrm{cc},\bm{\Phi}_\mathrm{vv}$, and $\bm{\Phi}_\mathrm{cv}$ are as follows: